Princeton-CDH/simulating-risk/simulatingrisk/hawkdovemulti/README.md

 # Hawk-Dove with multiple risk attitudes

-This is a variation of the [Hawk/Dove game with risk attitudes] (../hawkdove/).
+This is a variation of the [Hawk/Dove game with risk attitudes](../hawkdove/).
 This version adds multiple risk attitudes, with options for updating risk attitudes periodically based on comparing success of neighboring agents.

 The basic mechanics of the game are the same.
 This model adds options for agent risk adjustment (none, adopt, average) and period of risk